Introduction

 - A few local images are stored in

 directory.
-The hundreds of images in blog posts come directly from Stack Exchange and are not stored on thepippim.github.io
+The hundreds of images in blog posts come directly from Stack Exchange and are not stored on the/Pippim.github.io/

-website. - SCSS and Sass CSS π files are mostly stored in the
+files are stored in the

 directory.
-The_sass/
+The/_sass/

-directory has files you canβt see inpippim.github.io
+directory can have files you canβt see inpippim.github.io

-). - The β About page is stored in
+file. - The β About page is stored in

 . - The β